 Important: You can't make changes to both related integrations (Original and Clone A) and merge your changes.
 If you make changes to both, your future merge will fail.
 Only make changes to one integration at a time.

 Imagine that you changed an integration and need to pull the changes into your clone.
+Note that you can also pull changes from a clone into an integration.
 The process is fairly straightforward:

 - This action may cause a conflict between your integrations.
 You cannot continue a pull without resolving conflicts.